 How to Split Text by Space with Formula in Excel (5 Ways)

-There are numerous ways to split text in Excel.
-In this article, we will see several methods for Excel split text by space formula.
 We have a sample dataset containing Names.
 Space is used as a delimiter here.
-Let’s see, how to split text by space using formulas in Excel.
+Let’s split the text using formulas in Excel.

 Excel Split Text by Space Formula

-1. Combining LEFT and FIND Formula to Split Text by Space in Excel
+Method 1 – Combining LEFT and FIND Functions to Split Text by Space in Excel

 Steps:

-• First, type the following formula in cell C5.
+• Use the following formula in cell C5.

 =LEFT(B5, FIND(" ",B5))